SMosegaard/cds-vis/assignments/assignment-3/README.md

-# Assignment 3 - Document classification using pretrained image embeddings
+# Portfolio 3 - Document Classification using Pretrained Image Embeddings
 *By Sofie Mosegaard, 12-04-2024*

-This repository is designed to perform document classification using transfer learning with pretrained Convolutional Neural Networks (CNNs).
+This repository is designed to perform document classification using Transfer Learning (TL) with a pretrained Convolutional Neural Network (CNN).
 The project aims to investigate whether document types can be predicted based on appearance rather than contents.
-Leveraging the differences in appearance for example between scientific papers and poems, the repository seeks to exploit these variations for accurate document classification.
+Leveraging the differences in appearance for example between scientific papers and emails, the repository seeks to exploit these variations for accurate document classification.

-#### Pretrained CNN

 The project utilizes the VGG16 model, which is a state-of-the-art CNN architecture.
 VGG16 has a deep and complex architecture with 16 layers, totaling 134 million trainable parameters.
 The model expects input tensors of size (224, 224) with 3 RGB channels.

-#### Transfer Learning

 Training deep CNNs are very time-consuming and computationally heavy.
-However, VGG16 is well-suited for transfer learning.
-Transfer learning is the process of applying pretrained models to new classification tasks and data.
+Luckily, VGG16 is well-suited for transfer learning.
+TL is the process of applying pretrained models to new classification tasks and data.

-In this repository, the pretrained VGG16 CNN is transferred and finetuned to classify a new dataset comprising image data of documents from the ```Tobacco3482``` dataset.

-#### Mitigating Overfitting

 CNNs are prone to overfitting, particularly when dealing with limited datasets.
+To enhance model robustness and generalizability, the user will be given the opportunity to implement batch normalization and data augmentation.
+The batch normalization technique makes the training process more stable through normalization of the layers' inputs by recentering and rescaling, while data augmentation avoids overfitting by increasing the amout of data by augmenting already existing data.

+Specifically, the project will conduct document classification using pretrained image embeddings, by doing the following:
+1. Data preparation:
+    - Load the data and generate labels for all images
+    - Preprocess the images using TensorFlow's preprocess_input function
+2. Data splitting:
+    - Split the data into 80% training and 20% testing sets by stratifying the labels (y).
+Later, 10% of the training data will used for validation.
+    - Scale the input data (X) and perform label binarization on the labels (y)
+3. Model definition and compilation:
+    - Define and compile the model architecture
+    - Optionally, implement batch normalization to mitigate overfitting
+4. Hyperparameter tuning:
+    - Optionally, conduct GridSearch to tune hyperparameters through k-fold cross-validation with 5 folds to enhance classification accuracy and robustness
+    - The optimizer, learning rate, number of epochs, and batch size will be tuned, as they are anticipated to significantly impact model performance
+5. Model training:
+    - Fit the compiled classifier on the training data
+    - Optionally, implement data augmentation by generating new data through horizontal flipping and rotation of the original data, which then will be used for model fitting
+6. Model evaluation:
+    - Evaluate the trained classifier on new, unseen test data
+6. Generate results:
+    - Generate a classification report and save it for further analysis
+    - Plot and save training and validation loss and accuracy curves to visualize model performance

-To enhance model robustness and generalizability, batch normalization and data augmentation techniques are implemented.
-All results will be summarized and discussed below.
+For the purpose of comparing different model adjustments, three parameters were modified: the optimizer, batch normalization, and data augmentation.
+This resulted in six distinct model architectures, including two baseline models with the adam and SGD optimizers, two implementing batch normalization, and two with data augmentation.
+The results will be summarized and discussed below.

 ## Data source

-The model will be finetuned and trained on image data from the ```Tobacco3482``` dataset, which can be found [here](https://www.kaggle.com/datasets/patrickaudriaz/tobacco3482jpg?resource=download).
-The data comprises 3842 images in black and white across 10 different document types.
+In this repository, the pretrained VGG16 CNN is transferred and finetuned to classify a new dataset comprising image data of documents from the ```Tobacco3482``` dataset.
+The dataset comprises 3,842 images in black and white across 10 classes.
+The different document types represent ADVE, email, form, letter, memo, news, note, report, resume, and scientific paper.

-To proceed, download the dataset and place it in the 'in' folder.
-Note that you'll need to unzip the data within the folder before executing the code (see: Reproducibility)..
+You can download the dataset [here](https://www.kaggle.com/datasets/patrickaudriaz/tobacco3482jpg?resource=download) and place it in the in folder.
+Ensure to unzip the data within the folder before executing the code.

 ## Repository structure

-The repository consists of 2 bash scripts, 1 README.md file, 1 txt file, and 3 folders.
-The folders contains the following:
+The repository consists of the following elements:

+- 2 bash scripts for setup of the virtual environments, installation of requirements, and execution of the code
+- 1 .txt file specifying the required packages including versioned dependencies
+- 1 README.md file
+- 3 folders
--   in: for storing input data
+    - in: contains data to be processed
--   src: consists of three scipt to achieve the repository's objectives: one baseline model (TransferLearning.py), one implementing batch normalization (TransferLearning_BatchNorm.py), and one incorporating data augmentation (TransferLearning_DatAug.py)
+    - src: consists of the Python code to be executed.
+Specifically, it consists of three script to achieve the repository's objectives: one baseline model (TransferLearning.py), one implementing batch normalization (TransferLearning_BatchNorm.py), and one incorporating data augmentation (TransferLearning_DatAug.py)
--   out: holds the saved results, including classification reports in .txt format and loss curves in .png format for all models.
+    - out: stores the saved results, i.e., classification reports in .txt format loss curves in .png format.

 ## Reproducibility